 This usually consists of a Director of Studies (the person with the greatest expertise of the project) and a second supervisor.
 If you are collaborating with a company or institution you may also have a third supervisor.

 Projects can be inter-disciplinary and draw on knowledge from two or more Schools.
-All students are encouraged to discuss any issues with their Postgraduate Research Tutor or Professional Doctorate Course Leader and their Research Student Representative or Professional Doctorate Course Representative.
+You are encouraged to discuss any issues with your Postgraduate Research Tutor or Professional Doctorate Course Leader and your Research Student Representative or Professional Doctorate Course Representative.

 Our Doctoral School Administration Team are your first point of contact during your research degree and are here to assist you throughout your period of study.